B3x0r/Eye-Exercise/README.md

 It doesn't really do enough to need support yet.

 #### Roadmap:
-My plan is to add eyelashes.
+My plan is to make the eyes blick when the mouse is clicked and add eyelashes.

 #### License information: